grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

 ## Before you begin

-Before you begin this tutorial you need to have the following prerequisites:
+You need to have the following prerequisites to complete this tutorial:
 - Git
 - [Docker](https://docs.docker.com/compose/install/)
 - The Docker Compose plugin (included with Docker Desktop)